Lee County is named for Robert E Lee, who was the Commander of the Confederate States Army during the Civil War.

 Description: The building faces west and is a two story brick and concrete structure.
 The building is located on landscaped grounds to the south of the center of Opelika and is called the T K Davis Justice Center Complex.
 The west front has a central one story porch supported by concrete pillars.
 Red colored brick is between the vertical and horizontal concrete dividers.
 There are one story north and south wings.
 The roof line is flat.
+The building houses the County Circuit Court and the County District Court of the 37th Judicial District.
 On the south and east sides, is the new addition constructed in 2014 to 2015.
 The entrance is semi-circular.
 The architect was HDR Achitecture and the contractor was Rabren General Contractors.

-History: The first courthouse was built in 1867 by Horace King and stood across from the present courthouse until it was torn down in 1897.
+History: The county was created in 1866 and Opelika was selected as the county seat.
+The first courthouse was built in 1867 by Horace King and stood across from the present courthouse until it was torn down in 1897.
 The cost of construction of the second and present courthouse and jail was $35,000.
 The Justice Center was constructed in 1982 to 1984.